ManonLef/To-Do-App/resources and notes/notes.md

   - [x] on click of that button:
     - [x] open form
     - [x] add event listener (was not needed since the element is already there)
-- [ ] add color/style to current project in project list

 ## 20230330
 - [x] rename task form submit class